DAKSie/Group7-Sales-and-Inventory-Management-System-for-The-Lion-s-Den-Grocery/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue to discuss changes or submit a pull request with a clear description of your updates.
 For larger changes, consider proposing them first to align on approach.

+Bash and Batch scripts made because groupmates are not able to compile and run the application lol shoulda made this with gradle